samlhk/mls-group-5/README.md

 - Learn about performance optimization and profiling.

 ### Task 2: Integration into Distributed System
-- Integrate your Task 1 operator into a distributed ML system using ServerlessLLM and RAG.
+- Deploy an end-to-end RAG serving system.
+- Measure the system performance.
+- Optimize the deployment with a request queue and batcher.

 ### Paper Writing
 - Write a paper documenting your work on both tasks in the format of a NeurIPS or ICML paper.